hifly81/kafka-spring-demo/README.md

 ### NPE not retriable and sent do DLT

-This configuration will not retry messages for NPE but those will be sent directly to DLT.
+This configuration will not retry messages for _NPE_ but those will be sent directly to _DLT_.

 1. Place order on topic _orders_v2_: